sqlc-dev/sqlc/docs/reference/config.md

 The `database` mapping supports the following keys:

 - `uri`:
-  - Database connection URL
+  - Database connection URI

-The URI can contain references to environment variables using the `${...}` syntax.
-In the following example, the connection string will set the value of the password to the value set in the `PG_PASSWORD` environment variable.
+The `uri` string can contain references to environment variables using the `${...}` syntax.
+In the following example, the connection string will have the value of the `PG_PASSWORD` environment variable set as its password.

 ```yaml
 version: '2'